zhangxiaoyu11/XOmiVAE/README.md

 # XOmiVAE

-This code explains the unsupervised and supervised part of the gene expression variant of OmiVAE, a model developed by Zhang et al., (2019).
-Paper [link](httpsarxiv.org/abs/1908.06278).

-This code adjusts the Deep SHAP explainer model developed by Lundberg et al., (2017).
-Paper [link](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions).
-The adjustments enables the Deep SHAP library to explain the latent space of OmiVAE.
+**An interpretable deep learning model for cancer classification using high-dimensional omics data**

+### Introduction
+-  XOmiVAE is a novel interpretable deep learning model for cancer classification using high-dimensional omics data.
+-  XOmiVAE provides contribution of each input molecular feature and latent dimension to the prediction.
+-  XOmiVAE is able to explain unsupervised clusters produced by the VAE clustering part of the network.
+-  XOmiVAE explanations of the downstream prediction were evaluated by biological annotation and literature, which aligned with current domain knowledge.
+-  XOmiVAE shows great potential for novel biomedical knowledge discovery from deep learning models.

-For example of how to implement the code, see main.py.
+For examples of how to implement the code, see main.py.
 The explainable functions are in omiShapExplainer.py.